Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

-AIQ Suite translates ICT, operational, and third-party provider risk into board-ready capital impact, concentration exposure, and regulatory evidence — through one governed platform built for European financial-sector operational resilience.
+AIQ Suite translates ICT/cyber, operational, and ICT third-party provider risk into quantified financial outputs, P95 concentration exposure, and regulatory evidence — through one governed platform for financial-sector operational resilience.

 Board-ready outputs